ansible/ansible-rulebook/docs/getting_started.rst

 Let's build an example rulebook that will trigger an action from a webhook.
 We will be looking for a specific payload from the webhook, and if that condition is met from the webhook event, then ``ansible-rulebook`` will trigger the desired action.
-Below is our example rulebook:
+Below is our example rulebook ``webhook-example.yml``:

 .. code-block:: yaml